Meat Recipes from Sage Hill Farms

 Coat a large, oven-safe stockpot with cooking spray.
 Add meatballs and bake until they begin to brown, 10 to 15 minutes.
 Turn and bake 10 minutes more.
 Add remaining garlic, basil sprig, tomatoes and wine.
 Cover and cook until meatballs are cooked through and sauce begins to thicken, 20 minutes.
 Serve immediately with pasta.

 Ms Pearls Cajun Daube

-4 pounds pork or sirloin tip roast
+4 pounds sirloin tip roast

 Finely chop the bell pepper, onion, garlic and jalapeno.
 Mix together with a small portion of the vinegar, salt and red and black pepper.
 Cut slits into the roast and stuff (bouree) the mixture into roast.
 Rub the roast on all sides with the remaining seasonings.
 Place in a pan and infuse the roast with the vinegar.
 Cover and marinate for 2 to 3 days.
 When ready to cook, brown in oil on top of the stove with the marinade.

 Add a cup of water, cover and simmer for 2 to 3 hour until done.